ahmadali47/ahmadali47/README.md

-## Hi there 👋 THis iS whAt I moStly dO 👇
+THis iS whAt I moStly dO 👇
 <img src="gif.gif" alt="gif" width="300"/>
 - 💻 Web Developer
 - 🚀 Building projects with JavaScript, React, and Node.js
 - 🤖 Exploring AI & Machine Learning